zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

         Only one fixture can be defined per testcase.

     pytest_root: <pytest directory> (default pytest)
-        Specify a pytest directory which need to excute when test case begin to running, default pytest directory name is pytest, after pytest finished, twister will check if this case pass or fail according the pytest report.
+        Specify a pytest directory which need to execute when test case begin to running, default pytest directory name is pytest, after pytest finished, twister will check if this case pass or fail according the pytest report.